seungguini/youcos/README.md

     # function to filter videos
 ```
 ## Installation
-Install with pip:
 `pip install youcos`

 ## Features
-:page_facing_up: save the following data are saved into the csv file:
+The following data are saved into the csv file:

 _each row in the csv file corresponds to a comment_